metry-io/metry-oauth-connect/README.md

 A javascript library for connecting to Metry user's consumption data via OAuth 2.0

 ## Demo
-There is a demo available where you can test the button <a href="http://metry-oauth-connect-demo.s3-website-eu-west-1.amazonaws.com/">test the button</a>.
+There is a demo available where you can <a href="http://metry-oauth-connect-demo.s3-website-eu-west-1.amazonaws.com/">test the button</a>.
 Use your own Metry-account to approve access.
 If you don't have one you can register at https://metry.io

 ## Configuration
 ```